tayloroxelgren/kotor2loadmod/README.md

 - `FUN_007813a0` **PreloadInitialAssets**: Preloads inital assets like the splash screen
 - `FUN_0073f230` **PreloadAssetsWrapper**: Wrapper to preload assets
 - `FUN_00781590` **PreloadAssets**: Loads assets
+- `FUN_00811450` **ModuleHandler**: Loads and initializes each game module, bringing in level data, assets, and scripts needed for the world.
+- `FUN_0080deb0` **GameObjUpdate**: Processes incoming object-update packets, creating or refreshing in-game entities and syncing their state during the loading phase.

 ## Build Instructions